-Although I chose to keep our existing faucets, replacing them is a great way to update a bathroom for not much money, and it’s very quick.
+Although I chose to keep our existing faucets, replacing them is a budget-friendly way to update a bathroom, and it’s very quick.
 I did not mix metals in this bathroom, but if you like to vary the color of your fixtures and hardware, the faucet is a great place to start.
 Door hardware and towel rings/bars are another easy way to add interest by mixing metal colors.
 In the bathrooms on Sutton Place, we mixed oil rubbed bronze with brushed gold…and I loved it.
 Our faucets were bronze, but our door hardware and shelf brackets were gold.
 It was a lovely combination.
 Mixing brushed nickel or chrome with gold would also be a stunning duo.

 Crisp New Linens + Rugs

 Fresh and new towels are such a treat…especially if you have been using towels that have been around for a while!
-Walmart has a great selection of towels, and the sets from Gap Home are by far my favorites.
-This organic cotton 6-piece set comes in several different colors, and washes up beautifully.
+This ring spun cotton 8-piece set comes in several different colors, and washes up beautifully.
 When it comes to bathroom rugs, I prefer ones that are soft and cushy, and have a rubber back, so there’s no possibility of slipping.

 Adding something from nature, like flowers or a plant, to a bathroom is always a good idea.
 If, that is, you have room on your vanity top for something that technically isn’t functional.
-If your vanity top is very small, that valuable real estate should store only what is absolutely necessary.
+If your vanity top is very small, that valuable real estate should used for storage.
 If this is the case, another option is to install a shelf, and place a natural element there.
 Corners are also a space that can be filled by adding a natural element.
 For example, fill a stoneware planter with soft faux ferns and place it in that empty corner where nothing else fits!